Deivu/Kashima/README.md

-For Search, just use +play searchterm here or @Kashima#4514play searchterm here. skip --- skips the current song and plays the next in queue stop --- stops the music and removes all the songs from queue queue --- shows the queue and the now playing on your server
+For Search, just use +play searchterm here or @Kashima#4514play searchterm here. skip --- skips the current song and plays the next in queue stop --- stops the music and removes all the songs from queue queue --- shows the first 5 Queued music and the now playing on your server.

 ##--- Owner / Co Owner Commands ---##
 listguild - shows the guilds where kashima has joined **no other stuff is fetched other than guild names**